 In this FAQ, you will find FAQs about the PSAT/ School-Day SAT that is scheduled on Wednesday, October 13th.
 Each section outlines plans for the day by grade level.

-Q. What should my student bring to school for the PSAT10?
+Q. What should my student bring to school on October 13th?
 Please note: We are not able to loan out pencils or calculators to students due to health concerns.

 - A mask that must be worn the entire time they are in the building.

 - Two or more No. 2 pencils- not mechanical

 - Graphing Calculator

 - Water and snacks.
 Snacks may be consumed during breaks.
 We request that snacks are peanut-free and carried in a clear Ziplock bag.

 Q. What is prohibited from testing?